Service (Acts 6:1-7)

 Prayer:

 I pray for those today who will respond in obedience and get in the game.
-I pray that they would know the joy – the rush – of being used by you to touch others.
+I pray that they will know the joy – the rush – of being used by you to touch others.

-I pray that there would be some here today, who today or tomorrow or sometime soon will receive the gift of eternal life, the promise of forgiveness, not just for their own sake, but so they could partner with us in loving and serving others.
+I pray that there will be some here today, who today or tomorrow or sometime soon will receive the gift of eternal life, the promise of forgiveness, not just for their own sake, but so they could partner with us in loving and serving others.

 “Then God will be given glory in everything through Jesus Christ.
 All glory and power belong to him forever and ever.
 Amen.”